 97% of marketers say that they are doing things they’ve never done before.
 What this means is that you shouldn’t be focused on nailing something on your first try.
 Instead, get your campaign in-market and keep your eyes glued to the data.
 Be prepared to evaluate how things are going on a frequent basis and adapt your strategy on the go.
 This is also a constant learning experience.

 54% of CMOs have stated that marketing’s working relationship with IT has dramatically increased in recent years.
 This is a big deal; IT outranked Sales as the most important department to work with.
 Furthermore, marketers are evolving into a mix of creativity, strategy, and technology.
 The rise of the marketing technologist is a real trend.
 Not interested in technology?
 Don’t know how to talk IT-lingo?
 The future of marketing may pass you by.

 Don’t lose your creativity

-We’ve all seen the terrible ads on LinkedIn and Facebook that look like they were designed in paint and written by a high-school student.
-You’re really busy with being curious, technical, and constantly iterating, but at the end of the day your job is to influence a consumer to take action.
+We’ve all seen the terrible ads on LinkedIn and Facebook that look like they were designed in MS Paint and written by a high-school student.
+You’re really busy with being curious, technical, and constantly iterating, but at the end of the day, your job is to influence a consumer to take action.
 Consumers are emotional and respond to creativity.
 No technology in the world can replace a creative, dynamic marketer who understands how to be persuasive.